Vim: How It Works and Why You Should Learn It

 Vim recognizes "objects" (words, sentences, paragraphs, parentheses, quotes).

-deletes around braces (including braces themselves).
+E.g.di(deletes inside parenthesis,ci"changes inside quotes,da{deletes around braces (including braces themselves).

 💡 Getting Started Tips